Rodent

 Rodents are extremely diverse in their ecology and lifestyles and can be found in almost every terrestrial habitat, including human-made environments.
-Species can be arboreal, fossorial (burrowing), saltatorial/richochetal (leaping on their hind legs), or semiaquatic.
+Species can be arboreal, fossorial (burrowing), saltatorial/ricochetal (leaping on their hind legs), or semiaquatic.
 However, all rodents share several morphological features, including having only a single upper and lower pair of ever-growing incisors.
 Well-known rodents include mice, rats, squirrels, prairie dogs, porcupines, beavers, guinea pigs, and hamsters.
-Rabbits, hares, and pikas, whose incisors also grow continually (but have two pairs of upper incisors instead of one), were once included with them, but are now considered to be in a separate order, the Lagomorpha.
-Nonetheless, Rodentia and Lagomorpha are sister groups, sharing a single common ancestor and forming the clade of Glires.
+Once included with rodents, rabbits, hares, and pikas, which also have incisors that grow continuously, are now considered to be in a separate order, the Lagomorpha, distinguished by an extra pair of incisors.
+Both Rodentia and Lagomorpha are sister groups, sharing a single common ancestor and forming the clade of Glires.

 Most rodents are small animals with robust bodies, short limbs, and long tails.
 They use their sharp incisors to gnaw food, excavate burrows, and defend themselves.
 Most eat seeds or other plant material, but some have more varied diets.
 They tend to be social animals and many species live in societies with complex ways of communicating with each other.
 Mating among rodents can vary from monogamy, to polygyny, to promiscuity.
 Many have litters of underdeveloped, altricial young, while others are precocial (relatively well developed) at birth.

-The rodent fossil record dates back to the Paleocene on the supercontinent of Laurasia.
+The rodent fossil record dates back to the Paleocene of Asia.
 Rodents greatly diversified in the Eocene, as they spread across continents, sometimes even crossing oceans.
 Rodents reached both South America and Madagascar from Africa and, until the arrival of Homo sapiens, were the only terrestrial placental mammals to reach and colonize Australia.

 Rodents have been used as food, for clothing, as pets, and as laboratory animals in research.
 Some species, in particular, the brown rat, the black rat, and the house mouse, are serious pests, eating and spoiling food stored by humans and spreading diseases.
 Accidentally introduced species of rodents are often considered to be invasive and have caused the extinction of numerous species, such as island birds, the dodo being an example, previously isolated from land-based predators.